Extra Mile Education Foundation History

 Extra Mile Education Foundation provides financial support to urban children and their families seeking a values-based quality pre-kindergarten through eighth grade education in parochial schools.
 Through financial assistance and scholarship support, these children have access to an education that puts them on the path to success.

-The assistance that Extra Mile Education Foundation provides takes the form of school subsidies at two schools-St. Benedict the Moor in the Hill District & Sr. Thea Bowman Catholic Academy in Wilkinsburg.
-In addition, Extra Mile Education Foundation provides scholarship grants to children attending seven other Catholic schools (Northside Catholic School, East Catholic in Forest Hills, St. John Bosco in Brookline, Sacred Heart in Shadyside, St. Raphael in Morningside, St. Rosalia in Greenfield, and Sr. Maria Goretti in Bloomfield) serving children from under-resourced areas.
+The assistance that Extra Mile Education Foundation provides takes the form of school subsidies at three schools-St. Benedict the Moor in the Hill District, Northside Catholic Assumption Academy on the Northside & Sr. Thea Bowman Catholic Academy in Wilkinsburg.
+In addition, Extra Mile Education Foundation provides scholarship grants to children attending other Catholic schools in the Pittsburgh Diocese serving children from under-resourced areas.